 Technically Java Moss does need light.
 However, any light at all will suffice.
 Any decent aquarium light is very adequate.
 Of course, higher light will push faster growth.

 It gets even better: Java Moss also doesn’t require a heater.
 It will survive in temperatures ranging as low as 65º F, and up to 86º.
-(18º-30º C) It’s worth noting that t. barbieri grows faster in cooler temperatures, so if you’re looking for fast growth, leave the heater out!
+(18 – 30º C) It’s worth noting that t. barbieri grows faster in cooler temperatures, so if you’re looking for fast growth, leave the heater out!
+(Just a note here that if you have other plants that do require relatively-hotter temperatures, Java Moss will be perfectly fine at higher temperatures, it just won’t grow quite as quickly.)

 As with all mosses, algae commonly grows on it.
 This is even more prevalent in slow-growth conditions (low light/flow/nutrients).
 To ensure optimal growth, gently agitate the stems during cleaning to prevent any buildup.